buyunwang/rocket-launch-watcher/README.md

 ### `nodemon`

-This app starts a server and listens on port 3000 for connections.<br>
+This app starts an express server and listens on port 3000 for connections.<br>

 In the launch-react directory, you can run:

 ### `npm start`

-Runs the app in the development mode and you should see the app on port 3001.<br>
+Runs the app in the development mode and you should see the react app on port 3001.<br>